flexwang-zz/HadoopRayTracer/README.md

  ![image](https://github.com/flexwang/HadoopRayTracer/raw/master/scenes/images/balls.jpg)

 ## Introduction
 Hadoop Raytracer is a ray tracer based on Hadoop MapReduce, which takes advantage of the parallelism of clusters.
-I will explain how to work on it and how I implement it after a brief introduction of Apache Hadoop and Ray Tracing Algorithm.
+I will explain how to work on it and how I implement it after a brief introduction to Apache Hadoop and Ray Tracing Algorithm.

 ### About Apache Hadoop
 Hadoop MapReduce is a software framework for easily writing applications in-parallel on large clusters (thousands of nodes) of commodity hardware in a reliable, fault-tolerant manner.